About

 In 1986, TCTV signed service contracts with Olympia, Lacey, and Thurston County to manage the public, educational, and governmental access resources and to develop educational and governmental access programming.
 Tumwater signed a contract with TCTV in 1995.
 In 2016, recognizing the changes in television technology and distribution platforms, Thurston Community Television registered a new tradename and became Thurston Community Media (TCMedia).

-TCMedia makes programming that reflects the interests and serves the needs of every segment of the community available to viewers of our cable channels and our internet streaming platforms.
+TCMedia makes programming that reflects the interests and serves the needs of every segment of the community available to viewers of our cable channels and internet streaming platforms.
 TCMedia is unequivocally committed to the expression of lawful free speech.
-Our responsibility is to assist residents, nonprofit organizations, schools, and local government agencies in Thurston County in the production of their programs.
+Our responsibility is to assist residents, nonprofit organizations, schools, and local government agencies in Thurston County to produce their programs.

-We encourage high technical quality, while acknowledging that the content of the programs is the responsibility of the producers.
-We hope that this will lead to entertaining, diverse, informative, challenging, and interesting media that, in the aggregate, will appeal to a wide spectrum of the greater community.
+We encourage high technical quality while acknowledging that the programs' content is the producers' responsibility.
+We hope that this will lead to entertaining, diverse, informative, challenging, and exciting media that, in the aggregate, will appeal to a broad spectrum of the greater community.